 Not that there haven't been bumps along the way.
 Like figuring out how to pay for B.R.A.
 "People don't understand that recycling isn't a charity," Kirkwood says.
 "It's a big business."
 In other words, don't expect repurposing of all your out-of-style or ill-fitting bras to be free.

-Women (and the men who love them) can currently participate in Kirkwood’s program in several ways.
+Women (and the men who love them) can currently participate in Kirkwood's program in several ways.
 One is by texting BRA to 79274, or filling out an online form, to receive a mailing label that can be printed and put on an envelope or box for shipping old bras to the recycler.
-You can also buy a B.R.A. recycling e-kit for $5, which offers a mailing label plus special product discounts and promos from sponsors.
+You can also buy a B.R.A. recycling e-kit , which includes the mailing label plus special product discounts and promos from sponsors.

 Another way to participate is by raising bra recycling awareness — and funds — at your charity event.
 First, find organizations or individuals to sponsor B.R.A.'s message — or Kirkwood will find them for you.
 Then for $1,000, she sends a piece of red carpet and cushion for your event made from recycled bras — a yard of cushion requires about 175 pounds of bras — with signage and stickers to promote sponsors.
 You keep any additional sponsorship funds and donations for your charity.
 Afterwards, simply roll up the carpet into the included shipping tube and send it back for re-recycling.